-D4 Must a transfer applicant have a minimum number of J 4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

-If yes, what is the minimum number of credits ar the unit of measure?
+If yes, what is the minimum number of credits ar

+· ·

+the unit of measure?

 Yes No x

 D5 Indicate all items required of transfer students to apply for admission: